top of page

 (YouTube)

-Art Barron utilized his 8mm movie camera to record some behind the scenes shooting to be used for a promo series.
-It features Art Barron, Kathleen Quinn with brief appearances by Kieth Page, Beth Morgan, and Rich Porter.
-Courtesy of Art Barron.
+Art Barron utilized his 8mm movie camera to record some behind-the-scenes shooting to be used for a promo series.
+It features Art Barron Kathleen Quinn with brief appearances by Kieth Page, Beth Morgan, and Rich Porter—courtesy of Art Barron.

 (YouTube)

-This 1983 promo shows the Production room at WICD as background on a promo for Gallery as hosted by Geni Roark.
+This 1983 promo shows the Production room at WICD as background on a promo for Gallery hosted by Geni Roark.

 (YouTube)